theZFJ/theZFJ.github.io/content/about.md

 The ZFJ operates independently of any school authorities.

-Any opinions expressed are of their respective writers and not the ZFJ.
+Any opinions expressed are of their respective writers and not the *ZFJ*.

 ## Contact

 Direct questions, comments, and corrections to Editor-in-Chief Alvin Wu at alvin.wu@zfjnews.com.
+Don't worry, he doesn't bite.

 ## The Newspaper's Name